 4. Squash in the Microwave

-If you’re not anti-microwave, this is an easy way to cook your spaghetti squash.
-When I’m feeling lazy or if I’m in a hurry, this is my go-to method.
-I stab the squash with a knife and then nuke it in the microwave for several minutes until it’s soft enough for me to cut through.
+This is an easy way to cook your spaghetti squash.
+Just stab the squash with a knife and then nuke it in the microwave for several minutes until it’s soft enough for me to cut through.
 Once it’s cut in half, you’ll have a better idea of when to stop cooking the squash so that you get nice al dente strands rather than mush.

 Pro: Quick and easy to cook.

-Con: There isn’t any con that I can think of – unless you think microwaves are evil (which I don’t).
+Con: There isn’t any con that I can think of – unless you think microwaves are evil (which I don’t… and yet, I try to avoid them anyway lol).

 Instructions: Stab whole squash with a knife in several places.
 Microwave for 5-7 minutes, cut the squash in half to estimate the amount of time needed to produce al dente strands.
 Put it back in the microwave and cook until done.